virasak/webdriver-dispatcher/README.md

 ## How it works:

-Webdriver dispatcher is remote webdriver by itself.
+Webdriver dispatcher is remote webdriver proxy.
 It can serve selenium client as usual.
 You can run multiple machine with one webdriver dispatcher and one remote webdriver and use HA proxy in front of these machine.
 When request from client go to webdriver